-In the mood for a comforting Meatball Pasta Bake Recipe?
-Easy beef and pork meatballs in a simple tomato sauce, tossed with penne pasta and baked to gooey perfection.
+In the mood for a comforting Meatball Pasta Bake?
+Easy beef and pork meatballs in a simple tomato sauce, tossed with spiral pasta and baked to gooey perfection.

-All homemade people.
-No jars of premade pasta sauce here, except for the jar of passata which is basically just pureed tomatoes.
-All the flavour it totally in your control and I looove that.
+And, all homemade people.
+No jars of premade pasta sauce here.
+All the flavour is totally in your control and I love that.

 The easy meatball recipe